-The Messenger of Allah, peace be upon Him, says, money for one year."
 The Messenger of Allah, peace be upon Him, says, "May Allah show mercy to a man who adopts a kind attitude when he sells, buys and demands for the payment of loans."
+(Narrated by AI Bukhari).

 Said

 "We want to make the City of London the global centre for Islamic finance, in view of the work done in tax and regulatory reform to support the development of Islamic finance products."